-For the Christian, praying is like breathing.
-It is easier to do it than to not do it.
+For the Christian, praying is supposed to be like breathing, easier to do than to not do.
 We pray for a variety of reasons.
 For one thing, prayer is a form of serving God (Luke 2:36-38) and obeying Him.
 We pray because God commands us to pray (Philippians 4:6-7).
 Prayer is exemplified for us by Christ and the early church (Mark 1:35; Acts 1:14; 2:42; 3:1; 4:23-31; 6:4; 13:1-3).
 If Jesus thought it was worthwhile to pray, we should also.
 If He needed to pray to remain in the Fatherís will, how much more do we need to pray?

 Another reason to pray is that God intends prayer to be the means of obtaining His solutions in a number of situations.
 We pray in preparation for major decisions (Luke 6:12-13); to overcome demonic barriers (Matthew 17:14-21); to gather workers for the spiritual harvest (Luke 10:2); to gain strength to overcome temptation (Matthew 26:41); and to obtain the means of strengthening others spiritually (Ephesians 6:18-19).